- Find an office

 There are great tax credits for college costs and higher education – nearly 15 benefits in all, like the American Opportunity Tax Credit and the Lifetime Learning Tax Credit—but they aren’t deductions.
 This means you can’t deduct the cost of your college, trade school, or other higher education classes.
 But there are credits available, which again, give you a dollar-for-dollar reduction or tax benefit.
 Besides these two lucrative tax credits, there are literally a dozen other benefits.

-You cannot deduct everything you pay, but there are credits, contribution plans, work-related education, and even student loan interest.
-For example, for tax year 2023, you can deduct up to $2,500 of interest paid on these loans.
+You cannot deduct everything you pay, but there are credits, contribution plans, education, and even student loan interest.
+For example, for tax year 2024, you can deduct up to $2,500 of interest paid on student loans.

 Are medical expenses tax deductible?